-- Business and management degrees - Accountancy / Actuary / Finance

-Direct career entry route through a higher apprenticeship is also an option
+• Accountancy / Actuary / Finance Direct career entry route through a higher apprentice is an option.

-Course units - 2 Exam papers
+Course Units - 2 Exam papers

-- Unit 1: 3 hour paper 50% of qualification - Unit 2: 3 hour paper 50% of qualification
+- Unit 1 3 hour paper 50% of qualification

+- Unit 2 3 hour paper 50% of qualification

 Both exams include a combination of multiple choice, short answer, structured and extended answer questions.

 Accounting stresses the importance of discipline in terms of accuracy and presentation, leaving you to interpret financial positions in your own original fashion.
 You will gain a very firm understanding of the wider business environment.
 You will gain an understanding of how financial control is vital to business success and how, without it, even profitable firms can fail.